nicotine-plus/nicotine-plus/doc/TESTING.md

 Nicotine+ will now be available in your list of programs.

-To update your installation of Nicotine+, run the following command:
+To update to the latest unstable build of Nicotine+, run the following:

 ```console
 pip install --upgrade git+https://github.com/nicotine-plus/nicotine-plus.git
 ```

 To uninstall Nicotine+, run:

 ```console
 pip uninstall nicotine-plus
 ```

 ### Git

-This is not particularly difficult, but may require some [dependancies](DEPENDENCIES.md) to be installed manually.

-To run Nicotine+ directly from a local [Git](https://git-scm.com/) folder, run the following:
+To run Nicotine+ directly from a local [Git](https://git-scm.com/) folder, ensure the [runtime dependencies](DEPENDENCIES.md) are installed, and run the following:

 ```console
 git clone https://github.com/nicotine-plus/nicotine-plus.git